Daniel-Rizzo30/parallel-programs/README.md

 Homework 3 is a parallel program in MPI which finds the saddle point of a matrix.

 ## Assignment 4
-Homework 4 is a parallel program in MPI which
+Homework 4 is a parallel program in MPI which finds the steady state temperature of a 2D plate.